m-wojnar/reinforced-lib/docs/source/examples.rst

 Integration with Gymnasium
 **************************

-`OpenAI Gymnasium <https://gymnasium.farama.org/>`_, also known as Gym, is a popular toolkit for developing and comparing reinforcement learning algorithms by provides a standardized interface for environments.
-Gym offers a variety of environments, from simple classic control tasks like balancing a pole, which is described below in detail, to complex games like Atari and MuJoCo.
+`OpenAI Gymnasium <https://gymnasium.farama.org/>`_, formerly known as Gym, is a popular toolkit that provides a standardized interface for reinforcement learning environments.
+Gymnasium offers a variety of environments, from simple classic control tasks like balancing a pole, which is described below in detail, to complex games like Atari and MuJoCo.
 It even supports creating custom environments, making it a versatile tool for all things reinforcement learning research.

 Reinforced-lib on the other hand provides implementations of various reinforcement learning algorithms.
-It can seamlessly integrate with OpenAI Gym by using the environments provided by Gym as the learning context for the algorithms implemented in Reinforced-lib.
+It can seamlessly integrate with OpenAI Gymnasium by using the environments provided by Gymnasium as the learning context for the algorithms implemented in Reinforced-lib.
 This integration allows developers to easily train and evaluate their reinforcement learning models using a wide variety of pre-defined scenarios.

 Cart Pole example
 =================

 The Cart Pole environment is a classic control task in which the goal is to balance a pole on a cart.
 The environment is described by a 4-dimensional state space, which consists of the cart's position, the cart's velocity, the pole's angle, and the pole's angular velocity.
 The agent can take one of two actions: push the cart to the left or push the cart to the right.
 The episode ends when the pole falls below a certain angle or the cart moves outside of the environment's boundaries.
 The goal is to keep the pole balanced for as long as possible.

-The following example demonstrates how to train a reinforcement learning agent using Reinforced-lib and OpenAI Gym.
-The agent uses the Deep Q-Network (DQN) algorithm to learn how to balance the pole.
-The DQN algorithm is implemented in Reinforced-lib and the Cart Pole environment is provided by Gym.
+The following example demonstrates how to train a reinforcement learning agent using Reinforced-lib and OpenAI Gymnasium.
+The agent uses the Deep Q-Learning (DQN) algorithm to learn how to balance the pole.
+The DQN algorithm is implemented in Reinforced-lib and the Cart Pole environment is provided by Gymnasium.

 We start with the neccessary imports: